c-marsh/kunst-huset/README.md

 -   ~~Order history not saving to profiles~~

--   While more items than inventory can't be added to a basket from the page, this could be added again by revisting the page.
+-   While more items than inventory can't be added to a basket from the page, this could be added again by re-visiting the page.
 Ideally the basket should verify against the inventory of an item to prevent buying more than is in stock.

 -   Checkout does not update inventory of stock or show an update an item as sold if the inventory is sold out.
 Ideally this would happen from the payment webhook.

--   Currently a user doesn't have to provide a name on signup.
+-   Currently a user doesn't have to provide a name on sign-up.
 This could populate the list of Artists with a lot of blank entries.
-This could be solved by creating a custom sign up page to include name (most secure), redirecting to the edit profile page on sign-up (however this could be navigated aawy from without completing the form).
+This could be solved by creating a custom sign up page to include name (most secure), redirecting to the edit profile page on sign-up (however this could be navigated away from without completing the form).

 ## Minor